-- Mister Origami, a World-War II-era supervillain from the Global Guardians PBEM Universe, was paper-thin and could fold himself into many different paper animal shapes... and assumed the abilities of the animal in question.
+- Mister Origami, a World-War II-era supervillain from the Global Guardians PBEM Universe, is paper-thin and can fold himself into many different paper animal shapes... and assume the abilities of the animal in question.

-- Kate Moss was portrayed this way on Family Guy.
+- Kate Moss is portrayed this way on Family Guy.

 - Paper Doll Man of The Impossibles, who used his powers to steal top secret plans from the Pentagon, as well as money.